 Mixer Usage

-Mixer attachements
+Mixer attachments

 Not to be confused with the additional attachments available for the planetary mixer, commercial mixers come with standard attachments as outlined below: